-The ASHG Early-Career Award recognizes scientists who are in the early stages of their careers as independent investigators.
+The ASHG Early Career Award recognizes scientists who are in the early stages of their careers as independent investigators.
 The candidate must not have been an independent investigator for more than 10 years and the work submitted for consideration must have been primarily the product of the candidate’s independent lab.
+The awardee will receive a plaque and a monetary award of $10,000 at the Society’s Annual Meeting.

 All nominees must be current ASHG members.